reganface/RGP-API/README.md

 ```
 Returns the value of the requested setting.

-**name**
+**name**\
 The name of the setting.

-**facilities**
+**facilities**\
-If omitted, the value of this setting at all facilities will be returned.
+If omitted, the value of this setting at all facilities will be returned.\
-If a single facility code is provided as a string, only that facility will be returned.
+If a single facility code is provided as a string, only that facility will be returned.\
-If multiple facilities codes are provided in an array, just those facilities are returned
+If multiple facilities codes are provided in an array, just those facilities are returned.

 ---